Brassica rapa subsp. chinensis

 You’ll need well-draining soil that’s rich in organic matter, so do a soil test and amend with compost as necessary.

-Sow seeds 1/4 inch deep and 1-2 inches apart.
-Thin them to 3-5 inches, depending on your variety.
+Sow seeds quarter of an inch deep and one to two inches apart.
+Thin them to three to five inches, depending on your variety.

 You can enjoy baby greens in a salad or smoothie, or wait for them to mature before you harvest.

-If you are planting a fall crop, sow seeds directly in mid- to late summer, up to 6 weeks before your predicted first frost date.
+If you are planting a fall crop, sow seeds directly in mid- to late summer, up to six weeks before your predicted first frost date.

-Keep them well watered and thin when seedlings are 2-3 inches tall.
+Keep them well watered and thin when seedlings are two to three inches tall.

 If you plan to harvest at the baby stage, you can grow them closer together.